01 of 06

 According to the superstitions, a haint is a malevolent and restless wandering spirit, trapped between life and death.
 Because the spirits are not able to cross over water, these shades of blue resembling the color of the sea were believed to confuse and block any hovering haints from entering the home.
 An alternate theory suggests that haint blue resembles the color of the sky, thereby drawing the spirits up and away from any occupants in the home.

 The sky theory has evolved into another more practical belief that pesky wasps and spiders may be tricked into avoiding ceilings that are painted in haint blue for nesting.
 In line with this theory, there is some evidence that the original natural ingredients used to make the color included lime, which acted as an early version of today's insect repellent.
-(Pictured above, the haint blue piazza ceiling of the Poyas single house at 69 Meeting Street)

 Charleston Green is an almost black shade of dark green frequently used throughout the Charleston historic district for painting doors and shutters.
 According to Charleston folklore, Union troops supplied black paint to help rebuild Charleston during post-Civil War reconstruction.
-Not liking the government issued black color for their beloved city, inventive Charlestonians added a touch of yellow to it.
+They didn't the government issued black color for their beloved city, so inventive Charlestonians added a touch of yellow to it.
 The new color became known as Charleston Green and is still popular today.
 Although at a first glance most visitors perceive the color as black, a closer look in good light will reveal the hint of inky dark green.